Leppp/Ultrasonic-Volume-Changer/README.md

 - Wires

 # How to install:
-The "Raspberry-Pi" folder contains the files to use with the Raspberry-Pi, and the "Main-Device" folder the files to use with your main device.
+The *Raspberry-Pi* folder contains the files to use with the Raspberry-Pi, and the *Main-Device* folder the files to use with your main device.

 # How to run
 On your Raspberry-Pi, open the file index.py and change those variables: